Two-level utilitarianism

 Utilitarianism is a type of consequentialist ethical theory.
 According to such theories, only the outcome of an action is morally relevant (this contrasts with deontology, according to which moral actions flow from duties or motives).
-Utilitarianism is a combination of consequentialism and the philosophical position hedonism, which states that pleasure, or happiness, is the only good worth pursuing.
-Therefore, since only the consequences of an action matter, and only happiness matters, only happiness that is the consequence of an action is morally relevant.
-There are similarities with preference utilitarianism, where utility is defined as individual preference rather than pleasure.
+There are similarities with preference utilitarianism, where utility is defined as individual preference rather than positive conscious experience.

 The two predecessor theories to two-level utilitarianism, act and rule utilitarianism, were beset by various objections.
 For example, rule utilitarianism was criticized for implying that in some cases an individual should pursue a course of action that would obviously not maximise utility.
-Conversely, act utilitarianism was criticized for not allowing for a 'human element' in its calculations, i.e. it is sometimes too difficult (or impossible) for an ordinary person.
+Conversely, act utilitarianism was criticized for not allowing for a "human element" in its consequence estimates, i.e. it is sometimes too difficult for an ordinary person.

 As a descriptive model of the two levels, Hare posited two extreme cases of people, one of whom would only use critical moral thinking and the other of whom would only use intuitive moral thinking.
-The former he called the 'archangel' and the latter the 'prole'.
-It is worth noting that it is not Hare's intention to divide up the entire human race into either archangels or proles; according to his theory each person shares the traits of both to limited and varying extents at different times.
+The former he called the "archangel" and the latter the "prole".
+It was not Hare's intention to divide up the entire human race into either archangels or proles; according to his theory each person shares the traits of both to limited and varying extents at different times.
 The archangel has superhuman powers of thought, superhuman knowledge and no weaknesses.
-This unbiased 'ideal observer', when presented with an unfamiliar situation, would be able to immediately scan all potential consequences of all possible actions in order to frame a universal principle from which he/she could decide an appropriate action for the situation.
-Such a person would not need a set of intuitive moral rules, as he/she would be able to decide the correct response to any possible situation by reason alone.
+This unbiased "ideal observer", when presented with an unfamiliar situation, would be able to immediately scan all potential consequences of all possible actions in order to frame a universal principle from which they could decide an appropriate action for the situation.
+Such a person would not need a set of intuitive moral rules, as they would be able to decide the correct response to any possible situation by reason alone.
 By contrast, the prole has these human weaknesses to an extreme degree.
-He/she must rely upon intuitions and sound prima facie principles all of the time, as he is incapable of critical thought.
+They must rely upon intuitions and sound prima facie principles all of the time, as they are incapable of critical thought.
 The set of intuitive moral rules that the prole follows must be simple and general enough that they can be easily understood and memorised, and also quick and easy to use.